Electronics & Controls I Syllabus #

 ME 30, Electronics & Controls I

-Office hours (in Nolop) #
+Office hours for week of Dec.
+9 (in Nolop) #

 Brandon: is usually in Nolop 9 AM to 5 PM, unless he’s teaching class or in a meeting, or it’s a weekend